 RENR 260 - History and Fundamentals of Environmental Protection and Conservation

 A philosophical investigation of the moral and conceptual dimensions of environmental problems.
 Topics to be examined include: the role of ethical theory; anthropocentric, ecocentric, and aesthetic foundations of environmental ethics; deep ecology; sustainability; the ethics of climate change; eco-activism; animal rights; cross-cultural and First Nations perspectives; legal perspectives; and applied ethics of northern issues.

 Registration restricted to students in the B.Sc. in Environmental and Conservation Sciences program.
-This course is also available as ENST 200.
+This course is also available as ENST 200 (fall term) or ENST 201 (winter term).
 Non-B.Sc.
-ENCS students interested in taking RENR 260 should instead register in ENST 200.
+ENCS students interested in taking RENR 260 should instead register in ENST 200 or ENST 201.

 |CRN||Instructor||Location||Start date||Seats available*|